Skip to main content

 The Ohio Alternate Assessment Portal is your gateway to all systems and resources for the administration of the Alternate Assessment for Students with Significant Cognitive Disabilities (AASCD).
 It includes FAQs and resources for students and families, teachers/test administrators, test coordinators, and technology coordinators.
 Although this test portal is available to the public, several systems require users to log in using their account information.

-Children's Hearing and Vision Program
+Children's Hearing and Vision Programs

 New Resources on The Outreach Center for Deafness and Blindness Learning Hub